-There are over 20 ponds in and around Fineshade Wood and they contribute greatly to the rich biodiversity.
-In 2019-20, the ponds described below were given some very careful management work.
+There are 30 ponds in and around Fineshade Wood and they contribute greatly to the rich biodiversity.
+In 2019 and 2020, the ponds described below were given some very careful management work.

 Left to themselves ponds tend to get choked with vegetation and to fill up with detritus.
 A very healthy pond will have a range of aquatic vegetation but the more rampant types can begin to crowd out more delicate species.
 If trees begin to grow near the pond, leaves, twigs and branches will fall into the water and begin to decay, ruining the water quality.

 Fineshade's geology consists of a layer of boulder clay over limestone rock.
 Over centuries, in the parts of the wood that were previously farmed, people have created clay-lined ponds to retain rainwater for crops and stock.
 Sometimes, where ponds have been left unmanaged, trees have grown and their roots have reached down through the clay, allowing water to seep away through the limestone rock beneath.
 In 2018 an assessment was made and about half the ponds in Fineshade were found to be in need of urgent management.